-Editor’s Note: Our latest guest post is by Sue Brennan who shares her experience in transitioning from studying exercise science to working in the Intelligence industry.
+Editor’s Note: Our latest guest post is by Sue Brennan who shares her experience in transitioning from studying exercise science to working for an Intelligence Agency.

 But… I was tired of being broke.
-The student bit I totally loved, but I had backpacked for three years, and then held a decent role for a couple of years prior to going to university, and I now missed that income badly.
+The student bit I totally loved, but I had backpacked for three years, and then held a decent role for a couple of years prior to going to university.
+I now missed that income badly.

 I applied for a number of ‘graduate’ positions, the majority of which I did not have the slightest interest in, and it showed.
-However, one role did catch my eye – an intelligence analyst – with the Metropolitan Police Service in London, and I had all the skills that they required.
+However, one role did catch my eye.
+An intelligence analyst with the Metropolitan Police Service in London.
+I had all the skills that they required.
 They were targeting law and/or criminology graduates and I had studied exercise science.

 However, with my first-class honours, I slipped through the net and into multiple recruitment processes and assessment centres.
 I managed to land a role where at times, I honestly thought that I had died and gone to heaven (and at others absolute hell).

 Want to find a unique career?